Livraria Bertrand: History

 In 1742, a new associate would be Pierre Bertrand, a newcomer to Lisbon coming from the Alpine region of Le Monêtier-les-Bains.
 The property was designated "Pedro Faure & Bertrand," and in the meantime, to ensure the succession, Pedro Faure married his daughter to Pierre Bertrand.
 A few years passed before one of Pierre Bertrand's brother, Jean Joseph, reached Lisbon and joined the company.
 The bookstore thus came to be called "Peter Faure & Bertrand Brothers".
 On the death of Peter Faure, in 11, 1753, the Bertrand brothers were business tycoons, redesignating the venture as "Irmãos Bertrand (Bertrand Brothers)".
-The business was doing well, but the 1755 earthquake eventually devastate the bookstore.
+The business was doing well, but the 1755 earthquake eventually devastated the bookstore.
 This incident endangered the business, which was to be abandoned by Pierre but Jean Joseph Bertrand, more persistent, did not give up.
 Facing the pressure they were forced to find another location, and settled in the Capela de Nossa Senhora das Necessidades in a place called "Senhor Jesus da Boa Morte".